ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

 ---
 layout: article.html
 title: "Vaginal Yeast Infection Home Remedies: What You Need to Know"
+meta:
-meta-description: "Learn about vaginal yeast infection home remedies.
-Read about the signs of a yeast infection, what causes it, what it looks like, and what is a yeast infection."
+  description: "Master yeast infection home remedies.
+Learn the signs of a vaginal yeast infection, what causes it, how long it lasts, and what it is."
-meta-tags: "yeast infection sores pictures is yeast infection contagious yeast infection with sores how to prevent yeast infection how long do yeast infections last how do i know if i have a yeast infection what does a yeast infection look like how to cure a yeast infection at home fast yeast infection smell what is a yeast infection yeast infection sores signs of yeast infection what causes yeast infection"
+  keywords: "yeastinfection, womenshealth, womenshealthcare, womenshealthproblems, womenshealthandfitness"
+publish:
+  author: Michael Koch
+  date: August 26, 2020
 ---

 ![vaginal-yeast-infection-itch](/Volumes/GoogleDrive/My Drive/1_Site Development/0_Articles/yeast-infection-home-remedies/images/vaginal-yeast-infection-itch.jpg)